patels208208/Group-7-project/README.md

 ## Specifications and design
 - React.js: used to build the app for deployment on a web browser.
 React.js allows for better functionality and smoother running on web and mobile browsers.
 - Tailwind/CSS: for app design and branding.
+A new challenge for all members of the team.
 - Node.js with Express and Middleware: this allows the app to interact with APIs to capture/display data and a MySQL database to store the data.
 Within this app, we have built two APIs - one for managing user login details and one for habit tracking.
 - MySQL: for database infrastructure and management.
 - Git and Github: for version control and collaboration.
 - Deployment: app will be used on a web browser which allows users to use this app on desktops, laptops and mobile devices.
+- We used a range of tools (including Google Fonts and Adobe Contrast Checker) to find fonts and colours that were accessible but also matching the uplifting and positive feel we wanted to create for the app.
+- FontAwesome to find easily recognisable icons which will display across a range of browsers and devices.

 ## Implementation and execution
 We used ‘Sprint’ methodology to ensure that project tasks were being completed in a timely manner.
 As per our SWOT analysis, we identified that some of our team members have availability during the week, whereas others do not (due to working hours, family commitments, etc.).
 Therefore we allocated tasks in accordance with availability, individual strengths and areas of knowledge/experience.
 We used our SWOT analysis to identify which team members would be best placed to complete particular tasks.
 For example, those who have identified front-end/creativity as strengths are working on the app’s design.